Virginia Graeme Baker Pool & Spa Safety Act (VGBA)

 Arnold & Itkin has won billions of dollars in verdicts and settlements for people nationwide, giving them the financial resources to pay off medical care, recover their lost income, and rebuild their lives.
 When a serious injury or death devastates a family, they deserve the support and stability that compensation can provide.
 Our firm has investigated drowning accidents all over the country, helping our clients hold negligent pool managers, aquatic centers, country clubs, and other entities accountable for the harm they caused.
 If you need an advocate to find out what happened to your loved one, reach out to us.

 Call us today for a free consultation at (888) 493-1629.
-Consultation is free, and we only collect a fee if we win.
+If we take on your case, we only collect a fee if we win.